raspberrypilearning/sense-hat-random-sparkles/worksheet.md

     sense.set_pixel(x, y, r, g, b)
     ```

 1. Check over your code.
-It should look like this (with your own random numbers):
+It should look like this, with your own random numbers assigned to the variables:

     ```python
     from sense_hat import SenseHat